 - Coach your teen that they must turn around and look backwards through the rear window when backing up.
 Using mirrors or backup cameras doesn't give a full view. - Have your teen shift their hips and turn around until they get a good view behind the vehicle.
-They should drape their right arm over the back of the seat and grasp the top of the steering wheel with their left hand.
+If backing straight or to the right, they should drape their right arm over the back of the passenger seat and grasp the top of the steering wheel with their left hand.
+If backing to the left, they should grip the steering wheel with their right hand and look over their left shoulder.